A groupoid approach to the Wodzicki residue: Abstract

 \section{Abstract}

 Originally, the noncommutative residue was studied in the 80's by Wodzicki in his thesis \cite{wodzicki1984LocalInvariantSpectralSym} and Guillemin \cite{guillemin1985newProofsWeylsformula}.
 In this article we give a definition of the Wodzicki residue, using the langage of $r$-fibered distributions from \cite{lescure2017convolution}, \cite{Yuncken2019groupoidapproach}, in the context of filtered manifolds.
 We show that this groupoidal residue behaves like a trace on the algebra of pseudodifferential operators on filtered manifolds and coincides with the usual residue Wodzicki in the case where the manifold is trivially filtered.
-Moreover, in the context of Heisenberg calculus, we show that the groupoidal residue coincides with Ponge's definition \cite{ponge2007residueHeisenberg} for contact and codimension 1 foliation Heisenberg manifolds.
+Moreover, we show that the groupoidal residue coincides with Ponge's definition \cite{ponge2007residueHeisenberg} for contact and codimension 1 foliation Heisenberg manifolds and Dave-Haller's definition for general filtered manifolds.